dshe/MinimalContainer/README.md

 using (var container = new Container(Lifestyle.Singleton))
   container.GetInstance<Root>();
 ```
 In the example above, the complete object graph is created and the application started by simply resolving the compositional root.
-This approach is recommended.

 #### logging
 ```csharp